Malcolm Lowry

-Clarence Malcolm Lowry (/ˈlaʊri/; 28 July 1909 – 26 June 1957) was an English poet and novelist who is best known for his 1947 novel Under the Volcano, which was voted No. 11 in the Modern Library 100 Best Novels list.
+Clarence Malcolm Lowry (/ˈlaʊri/; 28 July 1909 – 26 June 1957) was an English poet and novelist who is best known for his 1947 novel Under the Volcano, which was voted No. 11 in the Modern Library's 100 Best Novels list.

 Biography

 Early years in England

 Lowry was born in New Brighton, Wirral, the fourth son of Evelyn Boden and Arthur Lowry, a cotton broker with roots in Cumberland.
 In 1912, the family moved to Caldy, on another part of the Wirral peninsula.
 Their home was a mock Tudor estate on two acres with a tennis court, small golf course and a maid, a cook and a nanny.
 Lowry was said to have felt neglected by his mother, and was closest to his brother.
 He began drinking alcohol at the age of 14.

 In his teens Lowry was a boarder at The Leys School in Cambridge, the school made famous by the novel Goodbye, Mr. Chips.
 At age 15, he won the junior golf championship at the Royal Liverpool Golf Club, Hoylake.
 His father expected him to go to Cambridge and enter the family business, but Malcolm wanted to experience the world and convinced his father to let him work as a deckhand on a tramp steamer to the Far East.
 In May 1927, his parents drove him to the Liverpool waterfront and, while the local press watched, waved goodbye as he set sail on the freighter S.S.
 Pyrrhus.
 The five months at sea gave him stories to incorporate into his first novel, Ultramarine.

-After returning to Britain Lowry enrolled at St Catharine's College, Cambridge in autumn 1929, in an attempt to placate his parents.
-He spent little time at the university, but excelled in writing, graduating in 1931 with a 3rd class honours degree in English.
+After returning to Britain Lowry enrolled at St Catharine's College, Cambridge, in autumn 1929, in an attempt to placate his parents.
+He spent little time at the university, however, and his penchant for drink was already apparent; Hugh Sykes Davies, one of Lowry's academic supervisors and later a friend, found that the only place in which it was possible to teach him was in a pub.
+Nonetheless, he excelled in writing, graduating in 1932 with a third-class honours degree in English upon submitting several extracts of his first draft of Ultramarine for examination.
 During his first term, his roommate, Paul Fitte, killed himself.
 Fitte had wanted a homosexual relationship, which Lowry refused.
 Lowry felt responsible for his death and was haunted by it for the rest of his life.
-Lowry was already well travelled; besides his sailing experience, between terms he made visits to America, to befriend his literary idol, Conrad Aiken, and to Germany.
+Lowry was already well travelled; besides his sailing experience, between terms he made visits to America, to befriend his literary idol, Conrad Aiken, and to Norway and Germany.

 After Cambridge, Lowry lived briefly in London, existing on the fringes of the vibrant Thirties literary scene and meeting Dylan Thomas.
 He met his first wife, Jan Gabrial, in Spain.
 They were married in France in 1934.
 Theirs was a turbulent union, especially due to his drinking, and because she resented homosexuals attracted to her husband.